Request a prescription for isotretinoin

 Where to buy Accutane?

-Once you get your prescription, you have 7 days to buy your medication at the pharmacy you have selected.
+Once you get your prescription, you have 7 days to buy your medication at the local pharmacy.

 How does Accutane work?